csswizardry/CSS-Guidelines/CSS Guidelines.md

 Be explicit; target the element you want to affect, not its parent.
 Never assume that markup won’t change.

+### Key selectors should (typically) never be a type selector or an object/abstraction class

+You should never find yourself writing selectors whose key selector is a type selector (e.g. `.header ul{}`) or a base object (e.g. `.header .nav{}`).
+This is because you can never guarantee that there will only ever be one `ul` or `.nav` in that `.header`, the key selector is too loose—too broad.

+It would be more appropriate to give the element in question an explicit class targeting that one and that one only, so `.header .nav{}` would be replaced with `.site-nav`, for example.

+The only time where a type selector may be appropriate is if you have a situation like this:

+    a{
+        color:red;
+    }
+    .promo{
+        background-color:red;
+    }
+        .promo a{
+            colour:white;
+        }

+In this case you _know_ that every `a` in `.promo` needs a blanket rule because it would be unreadable without.

+**Write selectors that target what you want, not what happens to be there already.**

 ## IDs and classes